Keeping dogs out of vets since 2011

 So 50-60 human cases is not enough but a study revealing a mere 13 suspected cases (3 by a laboratory), one where the dog was supposed to have been “vaccinated”, is enough to warrant the annual vaccination of 15million UK and Irish dogs with a drug known to have killed 120 dogs in three years, not to mention the thousands documented to have suffered very serious side effects?!!

-while 3.8% of dogs surveyed had allergies, 69% started within the first three months after vaccination
+• 3.8% of dogs surveyed had allergies, 69% started within the first three months after vaccination

-while 2.1% of the dogs surveyed had epilepsy, 73% occurred within the first three months following vaccination
+• 2.1% of the dogs surveyed had epilepsy, 73% occurred within the first three months following vaccination

-68.2% of reported Parvovirus occurred within three months of vaccination
+• 68.2% of reported Parvovirus occurred within three months of vaccination

-100% of dogs contracted Leptospirosis within three months of vaccination
+• 100% of dogs contracted Leptospirosis within three months of vaccination

-For more check out my summary article on this study
+For more, check out my summary article on this study

 The facts about Leptospirosis in the general population are this:

-• The incidence of leptospirosis is clearly very low with farm or hunting dogs most at risk
+• The incidence of leptospirosis is clearly very low, with farm or hunting dogs most at risk

 • Of 251 Leptospirosis cases in Switzerland, 95% were vaccinated

-• Side effects to the jab rife.
+• Side effects of the jab are rife.

 All this considered, I absolutely do not give this vaccine.
-The risk-benefit analysis does not support this jab.
-Rather the tiny risk of a baddie than the chemicals used to prevent them in this case.
+The risk-benefit analysis does not support this jab—rather, the tiny risk of a baddie than the chemicals used to prevent them in this case.
 Duds will just have to take his chances.
-In the unlikely event that it hits the fan then I’m confident I’ll have him at the vets for antibiotics before things get serious.
-That said, it would be highly irresponsible of me to tell you to do the same.
+In the unlikely event that it hits the fan, then I’m confident I’ll have him at the vet for antibiotics before things get serious.

 Share This Article